IrinaCo/Predicting-Donor-Giving-Python/README.md

 # Predicting-Donor-Giving-Python
-This project uses donation data to calculate various indicators per donor and further built a model that predicts donor giving.
+This project uses donation data to calculate various indicators per donor and further build a model that predicts donor giving.